 The same applies to Nationals Park, open since 2008.
 It’s located in an area of the District not often visited by tourists, and it isn’t usually thought of as a prime destination for baseball fans, in part because the home team hasn’t been a contender for most of its time in Washington.

-But times are changing, the Nationals have become a consistently good team, and Nationals Park is gaining more of a positive reputation as a place to watch a game.
+But after the Nationals became a consistently good team, Nationals Park gained more of a positive reputation as a place to watch a game.
 And it’s got quite a few surprises, as well.
 Mrs. Fan and I, with the help of a couple locally based friends, finally got the chance to check out the ballpark for ourselves and were plenty entertained — and not just by what was happening on the field.

 - The Approach